 - Allows your readers to check your sources if they have any questions.

 See also Research and Documentation Online.
-(Click on "Sample Papers" to see examples of research papers.)
+(Click on "Model Papers" to see examples of research papers.)